 Unfortunately, the city council was given notice by the county council in September 2019 that it intended to hand back all of the art and artefacts it was storing on the city council’s behalf, unless the city council was prepared to pay for its storage in future.
 This is despite the city council providing the Usher Gallery and The Collection building to the county council on leases that are essentially rent free.

-This move left the city council with no option but to explore all opportunities for storing this significant collection elsewhere, resulting in a better value deal with Nottingham City Council who have been procured for an initial two year period to safeguard the material whilst the future of the Usher Gallery within the county council’s vision for heritage services is determined.
+This move left the city council with no option but to explore all opportunities for storing this significant collection elsewhere, resulting in a better value deal with Lincoln City Council who have been procured for an initial two year period to safeguard the material whilst the future of the Usher Gallery within the county council’s vision for heritage services is determined.

-Last month, the city council’s Executive agreed a proposal to move its art and artefacts to a new, purpose-built storage facility owned and run by Nottingham City Council.
+Last month, the city council’s Executive agreed a proposal to move its art and artefacts to a new, purpose-built storage facility owned and run by Lincoln City Council.
 Although located outside of Lincolnshire, the facility is only 45 minutes away and is staffed by experienced heritage professionals who will be able to ensure the future of the collection.

 The city council remains determined to find a way to keep the Usher building open and intact as a gallery space and so, as part of this new deal, the county council will be given access to the art and artefacts from the new storage facility so they can rotate displays regularly to create ever changing art works to entice repeat visitors and aid sustainability of the Usher Gallery.